-The 2018 Bonds are being purchased by Hutchinson, Shockey, Erley & Co. (the "Underwriter").
-The Underwriter has agreed, subject to certain conditions, to purchase the 2018 Bonds from the District at a price of \$32,763,994.88, which is the \$31,605,000 aggregate principal amount of the 2018 Bonds plus net aggregate original issue premium of \$1,383,812.90 and less an underwriting discount of \$224,818.02 for its services in underwriting the 2018 Bonds.
+The 2018 Bonds are being purchased by Janney Montgomery Scott LLC (the "Underwriter").
+The Underwriter has agreed, subject to certain conditions, to purchase the 2018 Bonds from the District at a price of \$38,516,471.99, which is the \$37,390,000.00 aggregate principal amount of the 2018 Bonds plus a net aggregate original issue premium of \$1,255,573.05 and less an underwriting discount of \$129,101.06 for its services in underwriting the 2018 Bonds.
+The 2018 Bonds may be offered and sold to certain dealers (including underwriters and other dealers depositing such Bonds into investment trusts) at prices lower than such public offering prices, and such public offering prices may be changed from time to time by the Underwriter.